-- 3.3.
-Vehicle characteristics and driver - 3.3.1.
+3.3.
+Vehicle characteristics and driver

+- 3.3.1.
 "Actual mass of the vehicle" means the mass in running order plus the mass of the fitted optional equipment to an individual vehicle. - 3.3.2.
-"Auxiliary devices" means energy consuming, converting, storing or supplying non-peripheral devices or systems which are installed in the vehicle for purposes other than the propulsion of the vehicle and are therefore not considered to be part of the powertrain. - 3.3.3.
-"Mass in running order" means the mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver, fuel and liquids, fitted with the standard equipment in accordance with the manufacturer's specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools.
+"Auxiliary devices" means energy consuming, converting, storing or supplying non-peripheral devices or systems which are installed in the vehicle for purposes other than the propulsion of the vehicle and are therefore not considered to be part of the powertrain.

-- 3.3.4.
-"Maximum Permissible Test mass of the vehicle" means the sum of: - the actual mass of the vehicle; - 90 per cent of the difference between the technically permissible maximum laden mass and the actual mass of the vehicle (Figure 3). - 3.3.5.
+- 3.3.3.
+"Mass in running order" means the mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver, fuel and liquids, fitted with the standard equipment in accordance with the manufacturer's specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools. - 3.3.4.
+"Maximum Permissible Test mass of the vehicle" means the sum of: - (a) The actual mass of the vehicle; and - (b) 90 per cent of the difference between the technically permissible maximum laden mass and the actual mass of the vehicle (Figure 3). - 3.3.5.
 "Odometer" means an instrument indicating to the driver the total distance driven by the vehicle since its production. - 3.3.6.
 "Optional equipment" means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer, and that can be ordered by the customer. - 3.3.7.
-"Power-to-test mass-ratio" corresponds to the ratio of the rated engine power of the internal combustion engine over the test mass. - 3.3.8.
+"Power-to-test mass-ratio" corresponds to the ratio of the rated engine power of the internal combustion engine over the test mass (i.e. the actual mass of the vehicle plus the mass of the measurement equipment and the mass of additional passengers or payload, if any). - 3.3.8.
 "Power-to-mass-ratio" is the ratio of rated power to the mass in running order. - 3.3.9.
-"Rated engine power (P{rated}) " means maximum net power of the engine or motor in kW as per the requirements of UN Regulation No. 85. - 3.3.10.
+"Rated engine power (P{rated})" means maximum net power of the engine or motor in kW as per the requirements of UN Regulation No. 85. - 3.3.10.
 "Technically permissible maximum laden mass" means the maximum mass allocated to a vehicle on the basis of its construction features and its design performances. - 3.3.11.
 "Vehicle OBD information" means information relating to an on-board diagnostic system for any electronic system on the vehicle

-Figure 3

-Mass definitions
+Figure 3 Mass definitions